Kurokodairu/dashboard/README.md

 Settings are automatically persisted to localStorage and synced across components.

-### API Architecture

-All API endpoints follow a consistent pattern:
-- Mounted at `/api/*` routes
-- CORS enabled for all origins (development convenience)
-- Caching headers for appropriate endpoints
-- Centralized error handling
-- Rate limiting ready (add `express-rate-limit` if needed)

 ### Adding New Widgets
 1. Create component in `src/components/YourWidget.jsx` or `.tsx`
 2. Add widget ID to `settingsStore.js` default layout
 3. Import and add to `widgetMap` in `App.jsx`